osmandapp/docs/content/osmand/personal/maps.md

 ## Map types

 There are several map types available to download and manage:
-- Standard - fully packaged OsmAnd map based on [OpenStreetMap](https://www.openstreetmap.org/) source, they provide map, routing, address, POI, public transport information, .
+- Standard - a fully packaged OsmAnd map based on [OpenStreetMap](https://www.openstreetmap.org/) source, they provide map, routing, address, POI, public transport information, .
-- Roads-only (Android) - smaller by size map comparing to Standard due to removed map details such as buildings & points on the map.
+- Roads-only (Android) - a smaller by size map comparing to Standard due to removed map details such as buildings & points on the map.
-- [Coutour lines](/osmand/map/vector-maps#contour-lines) - map that contains the elevation contour lines.
+- [Coutour lines](/osmand/map/vector-maps#contour-lines) - a map that contains the elevation contour lines.
-- [Hillshades](/osmand/map/raster-maps#hillshade--slope) - raster map with hillshade information.
+- [Hillshades](/osmand/map/raster-maps#hillshade--slope) - a raster map with hillshade information.
-- [Slopes](/osmand/map/raster-maps#hillshade--slope) - raster map with slopes information.
+- [Slopes](/osmand/map/raster-maps#hillshade--slope) - a raster map with slopes information.
+- [Online and cached tile maps](/osmand/map/raster-maps) - a custom map source for online maps, could be installed as 3rd party map or as OsmAnd Tiles.
-- [Wikipedia](/osmand/plugins/wikipedia) - vector maps that provides Geo located Articles as POIs from [Wikipedia](https://wikipedia.org/).
+- [Wikipedia](/osmand/plugins/wikipedia) - a vector map that provides Geo located Articles as POIs from [Wikipedia](https://wikipedia.org/).
-- [Travel guides / Wikivoyage](/osmand/plan-route/travel-guides) - vector map that has a collection of Articles (Text as HTML + GPX file) for example [Wikivoyage](https://www.wikivoyage.org/).
+- [Travel guides / Wikivoyage](/osmand/plan-route/travel-guides) - a vector map that has a collection of Articles (Text as HTML + GPX file) for example [Wikivoyage](https://www.wikivoyage.org/).
-- [Nautical maps](/osmand/plugins/nautical-charts) - vector map that provide sea depth elevation as points or as lines.
+- [Nautical maps](/osmand/plugins/nautical-charts) - a vector map that provide sea depth elevation as points or as lines.
-- [Voice packages](/osmand/navigation/voice-navigation) - voice package that provides sounds and configuration how to guide you in the navigation mode.
+- [Voice packages](/osmand/navigation/voice-navigation) - a voice package that provides sounds and configuration how to guide you in the navigation mode.
 - [Map fonts (Android)](/osmand/map/vector-maps#map-fonts-android) - additional fonts files used to render text on the map.
-- [Altitude correction (Android)](/osmand/widgets/info-widgets#altitude) - special map file that provides correction for geoid on Android devices (optional).
+- [Altitude correction (Android)](/osmand/widgets/info-widgets#altitude) - a special map file that provides correction for geoid on Android devices (optional).
 - Other maps - maps that couldn't be attached to current maps hierarchy, typically represents deprecated and not supported maps or maps that will be available next release.

 **Note**: For regions like Germany consisted of many maps, you can use bulk map downloads, it is depicted as double download arrows next to the map type.